I may get paid commission for purchases made after clicking a link in this post.

 Your third option is to no-index content.
 You should do this if you have content on your website that you want to keep because it is of benefit to your readers in some way, but don’t want search engines to take into account for indexing.
 This means search engines will effectively ‘ignore’ this content.

 To no-index an individual blog post, go to the editing screen for that post and scroll down to the Yoast meta box.
-Click the gear icon on the left-hand side.
+At the bottom of the Yoast meta box, click on ADVANCED.
 Where it says, ‘Allow search engines to show this post in search results?’, choose NO.

 Breadcrumbs help your readers to navigate your site more easily and helps them to understand where on your website they are when they land on a random blog post.